Last updated on: March 31st, 2023

 Types Of Wagers Offered At Vegas Sportsbooks

 Because of its exemption from PASPA, Nevada sportsbooks offered every type of wager.
 Nevada sportsbooks have everything like basic game odds like moneylines, spreads, and totals.
 They also feature parlays, props, futures, specials, pleasers, teasers, if-bets, and more.
-Many states have better online sports betting offerings than Nevada.
+Many US states with legal sports betting have better online sports betting offerings than Nevada.
 However, Nevada set the standard when it comes to in-person sports betting.

 Types Of Wagers Offered At Land-Based Sportsbooks

-The wagers types at land-based sportsbooks are contingent upon state sports betting laws.
+The wagers types in legal US sports betting states is contingent upon state sports betting laws.
 For example, land-based sportsbooks in New York can’t accept bets on collegiate teams based in NY.
 Indiana sportsbooks do not offer betting lines on high school events or esports.
 Iowa offers college betting odds, but not prop bets on the Iowa collegiate athletes.
 It’s because of these reasons that people use legal online sportsbooks like Bovada.

 Does The Wire Act Make Sports Betting Illegal?